 Different size cartridges give access to different size ranges of nanoparticles, ranging from 40 nm in diameter up to several micrometers.

 In the table below we display the different cartridge specifications that are available.
+You can also view a cartridge map for cartridge selection.

 Read about our microfluidic technology.